crystal-lang/rfcs/0002-execution-contexts.md

 ## The default execution context

-Crystal would start a MT execution context with work-stealing where fibers are spawned by default.
+Crystal starts a MT execution context with work-stealing where fibers are spawned by default.
 The goal of this context is to provide an environment that should fit most use cases to freely take advantage of multiple CPU cores, without developers having to think much about it, outside of protecting concurrent accesses to a resource or, preferably, using channels to communicate.

 It might be configured to run on one thread, hence disabling the parallelism of the default context when needed.
 Yet, it might still run in parallel with other contexts!

+**Note**: until Crystal 2.x the default execution context might be ST by default, to avoid breaking changes, and a compilation flag be required to choose MT by default (e.g. `-Dmt`).

 ## The additional execution contexts